confluentinc/CCloud-Serverless-Integration/README.md

 The following sections provide details for setting up a cluster on Confluent Cloud and creating an AWS Lambda to process events from ksqlDB

-### TLDR;

-TODO fill out this section with just the commands needed to get up and running

 ### Provisioning a Kafka Cluster, ksqlDB application, and datagen source connectors

 **_NOTE:_** This part assumes you have already set up an account on [Confluent CLoud](https://confluent.cloud/) and you've installed the [Confluent Cloud CLI](https://docs.confluent.io/ccloud-cli/current/install.html).